-Doyles River Falls Trail is a 3.4 mile loop trail located near Crozet, VA that features a waterfall.
+Doyles River Falls Trail is a 3.5 mile out and back trail located near Crozet, VA that features a waterfall.
 The trail is rated as moderate and primarily used for hiking.

 Directions from Front Royal, VA: Skyline Drive travels the entire length of Shenandoah National Park.
 Mile markers are placed along the right-hand side of the road heading south.
 They are numbered from north to south beginning at the northern terminus in Front Royal, Virginia.
 Facilities, trails and park features use the mile markers as points of reference.
 At mile 81.1, park in the Doyles River parking area where you will find a large trailhead with directions.